icons

 Mumbai6%1% of property value

-It’s important to note that the stamp duty rates in Maharashtra are different for men and women.
-Men are charged 5% while women are charged 4%.
-Additionally, there are different stamp duty rates for different types of properties, such as residential and commercial.
+It’s important to note that the stamp duty rates in Maharashtra differ for men and women.
+Men are charged 6%, while women are charged 5%.
+Additionally, different stamp duty rates exist for different properties, such as residential and commercial.

 Gift Deed Stamp Duty Mumbai

-As per Article 34 of the Maharashtra Stamp Act that has been amended in the year 2017, a gift deed stamp duty is 3% of the property’s value.
-That said, if the property is an agricultural or residential one that is gifted to family members, the gift deed stamp duty, in this case, becomes Rs.
-200.
+As per Article 34 of the Maharashtra Stamp Act, amended in 2017, a gift deed stamp duty is 3% of the property’s value.
+That said, if the property is an agricultural or residential one that is gifted to family members, the gift deed stamp duty becomes ₹200, and for non-family members, it's 5% of the property value.

 Online Payment of Stamp Duty on a Property in Mumbai